Evidence of mixed scaling for mean profile similarity in the stable atmospheric surface layer: Results

+Table \ref{tbl2} quantifies the agreement between the observed $\phi$ values and those predicted by the empirical relations featured in Fig. \ref{fig2}.
+The normalized mean squared error \citep[NMSE,][]{Chang2004} measures the goodness of fit, and the correlation coefficient $\rho$ is a metric for data scatter irrespective of systematic error.
+The low NMSE and $\rho>$ 0.99 values for the revised similarity parameter are consistent with the close overlap of profiles seen in Fig. \ref{fig2}(c,d).

-Figure \ref{fig:MO_cases} shows the same statistics as Fig. \ref{fig:MO_les}, except the CASES-99 field measurements are featured rather than the LES.
-Figure \ref{fig:MO_cases} employs the same upper height limit of $z=0.3h$ as before.
-The color of each data marker corresponds to the estimated bulk stability $h/L$ for the given 5-minute data period, where the range of $h/L$ values is due to large variability in both $h$ and $L$ across periods (see, e.g., Fig. \ref{fig:spacetime}).
-Traditional MOST and the proposed mixed length parameter are related as $Z = \zeta (h/L)^{-1/2}$, such that the difference between $\zeta$ and $Z$ increases with increasing $h/L$.
-This trend is observed in Fig. \ref{fig:MO_cases}(a,b), where the deviation from a linear regression is predominately due to strongly stable periods with large $h/L$.
-Further, the flattening of the trend with increasing $h/L$ yields a curve resembling the non-linear functions in Fig. \ref{fig:relations}.
-The curvature results in low $R^2$ values in Table \ref{tbl:R2} for the linear \citet{Businger1971} relations, including $R^2<$ 0 for $\phi_h$.
-A negative value indicates that the residual between the data and Eq. \eqref{eq:businger} is greater than the variance of the data from the mean.
+Figure \ref{fig3} shows the same statistics as Fig. \ref{fig2}, except the CASES-99 field measurements are featured rather than the LES.
+Figure \ref{fig3} employs the same upper height limit of $z=0.3h$ as before.
+A significantly wider range of $\zeta$ and $Z$ values is observed relative to Fig. \ref{fig2}, thus extending the similarity scaling comparison from weak and moderate stratification to more stable conditions.
+The wider range is also apparent from the estimated bulk stability $h/L$ indicated by the color of each data marker in Fig. \ref{fig3}, where the range of $h/L$ values is due to large variability in both $h$ and $L$ across 5-minute periods (see, e.g., Fig. \ref{figA2}).
+Traditional MOST and the proposed mixed scaling parameter are related as $Z = \zeta (h/L)^{-1/2}$, such that the difference between $\zeta$ and $Z$ increases with increasing $h/L$.
+This trend is observed in Fig. \ref{fig3}(a,b), where the deviation from a linear regression is predominately due to strongly stable periods with large $h/L$.
+Further, the flattening of the trend with increasing $h/L$ yields a curve resembling the non-linear functions in Fig. \ref{fig1}.
+The curvature results in high NMSE values in Table \ref{tbl2} for the linear \citet{Businger1971} relations.